manueljenni/boatapp/README.md

 # Boatapp

 This is the boatapp - an app where you can sign up & log in to create, read, update and delete boats.
-If you just want to try it out: [Hosted Demo](https://boatapp.vercel.app/signup) [API docs](https://gentle-gorge-74872.herokuapp.com/swagger-ui/index.html)
+### Original requirements
+1. The user can log in and is taken to a list of all boats.
+2. The user can create, update and delete boats (basic CRUD application)
+3. (Optional) Proper authentication system for all requests

+This is the repo for the frontend, for the backend see [manueljenni/boatapp_api](https://github.com/manueljenni/boatapp_api)

 ### Tools
 - Backend: Spring Boot (Version 3, Java 17)